-The oldest and most important square in historic Prague, dating from before the 12th century, it was originally a market ...
+The oldest and most important square in historic Prague, dating from before the 12th Century, it was originally a marketplace ...
 More

 Old Town Square